Beckoning cat (Maneki neko)

 The meaning of beckoning cat

-Why does the cat raise its right/left hand?
-It expresses calling some good from far away, like somebody inviting their friends with waving hands.
+It expresses that.
+It calls good luck (like calling friends) by waving their hands.
 Probably, the cat also says Common!
 We are here!

 The history

 The theory says an elderly and kind woman was living with a cat.
-She took care well and loved her like her daughter.
-But, one day, such a poor woman couldn’t keep her any longer because of the poverty.
-She (very) unwillingly gave the cat to her friend.
+She took care of and loved her like her daughter.

-One night after this, the woman dreamed that the cat called her and said “Do not worry about your poverty.
+She called her and said, “Do not worry about your poverty.
 Make some cat dolls like me.
 If you do, you will get good money and luck!”.
-After the dream, she followed the order and sold some.
-Soon after, such a product became famous as the Lucky Charm Cat.
+After the dream, she followed the order and sold the dolls.

 About the color

 There are three major types of colored cats.
 They are black, red, and calico cats.
-It is interesting because there is a well-known fact that the black cat is an ominous/unlucky symbol.

 However, in Japan, people believe that a black cat has a strong sixth sense (in a good way).
 Thus, the beckoning cat has the black-colored type.